 - A flashing feature for safety or a SOS distress signal.

 - A red light feature.
 The low, red light allows your eyes to adjust to night vision and gives you better peripheral vision than white lights.

 If you’re looking for a good, packable lantern, I recommend the Suoaki Led Camping Lantern.
 This lantern serves as an adequate flashlight and a soft table lantern.
 The soft light makes it easy on the eyes.
 When not in use it folds down small so it’s easy to pack away.
 The company makes a solar powered version, as well as a battery, operated one.

 14. A Good Knife

 With that in mind, I always thought it would be cool to carry a big, Crocodile Dundee type knife tucked in my boot.
 But, for me, that’s not too practical.
 Besides, I’m not going to skin a dear or anything like that.
-I’ve purchase a couple of folding knives that are very good quality, but I always come back to my small, light weight and simple 2 inch Gerber knife.
-It serves me well for my simple camping needs, and miraculously always stays sharp.
+I’ve purchased a couple of folding knives that are very good quality, but I always come back to my small, lightweight and simple 2 inch Gerber knife.
+It serves me well for my simple motorcycle camping needs, and miraculously always stays sharp.